5 Day Mary River and Kakadu Wildlife and Birdwatching Tour- Standard accommodation

 Day 5 (B,L)

-We arrive back in Darwin at approximately 5.30pm and you will be dropped off at your accommodation.
+We now depart for Darwin, arriving at approximately 6pm and you will be dropped off at your accommodation.

 END ITINERARY